michaelrushton-dev/OOP_PHP_SQL_product_display/README.md

-a unique attribute based on the type of item, which will be present in the newly created object, for example if the type is 'DVD' there will be a file size attriute in MBs, or if the item were a piece of furniture it would dispay it's dimentions.
+a unique attribute based on the type of item, which will be present in the newly created object, for example if the type is 'DVD' there will be a file size attriute in MBs, or if the item were a piece of furniture it would dispay it's dimensions.
 <br>
 <br>
 _Still in dev stages_